yowainwright/yowainwright.github.io/src/pages/2017-09-13-font-css-partial.md

 ```

 The code above is descriptive and does not mess with CSS specificity.
 Important things to consider when using BEM are **block** naming, defining succinct **elements**, and CSS class character length.
-More details for those topic are outside of the scope of this post but can help writing text css.
+More details for those topics are outside of the scope of this post but can help writing text CSS.